Burning During a Burn Ban

 Recommended Requirements for Exceptions to a Burn Ban

 When possible, criteria for exceptions should be included in the original burn ban order.
 This is more desirable than amending a burn ban already in place.
 The burn ban exceptions should be clearly identified in the Commissioners Court Order establishing the burn ban.
-It is also recommended that the burn ban clearly articulate that the ban does not apply to already exempted activities as outlined in the Chapter 352 of the Local Government Code.
+It is also recommended that the burn ban clearly articulate that the ban does not apply to already exempted activities as outlined in Chapter 352 of the Local Government Code.

 A template should for an individual or group to conduct a prescribed burn within a burn ban should include the minimum requirements necessary, including: